DmitryKRTV/salesforce_trailhead_challenges/Async Apex/Schedule Apex method.md

 @isTest
 public with sharing class DailyLeadProcessorTest {
     //Seconds Minutes Hours Day_of_month Month Day_of_week optional_year
+    //Note: in any corn expression Day and Day_of_the_week can not be used simultaneously.
+    //denotes all and ? denotes none.
     public static String cronExp = '0 0 0 27 4 ?
 2024';
     @TestSetup
     static void makeData(){